 1. Face Page: KL2 Program Face Page Template

-2. Current NIH Biosketch (Please include: positions & employment, awards & honors, publications including abstracts, and ongoing research support)
+2. Current NIH Biosketch from APPLICANT/Mentee (Please include: positions & employment, awards & honors, publications including abstracts, and ongoing research support)

-4. Letters of Support from TWO mentors (can be one letter signed by both mentors) AND letter of support from division chief or department chair stating 75% of the applicant's full professional effort will be protected for research (50% for applicants from the department of surgery) AND the division/department will provide $25,000 per year to support research costs.
+1. Letters of support from TWO mentors (can be one letter signed by both mentors) AND letter of support from division chief or department chair stating 75% of the applicants' full professional effort will be protected for research (50% for applicants from the department of surgery) AND the division/department will provide $25,000 per year to support research cost.